rstudio/bookdown.org/content/_index.md

 - Integrated with the RStudio IDE.
 - One-click publishing to https\://bookdown.org.

 Below is a list of featured books.
 For a full list, please see the [archive](/archive/) page.
+For the full documentation of the **bookdown** package, please see the free [online book](https://bookdown.org/yihui/bookdown/) _bookdown: Authoring Books and Technical Documents with R Markdown_.